 How will it work?

-While any pre-release pattern will be available to any visitor to the site during this one-month period, those who follow my blog will get a notification of each new pattern directly in their inbox as soon as they go live.
+While any pre-release pattern will be available to any visitor to the site during this period, those who follow my blog will get a notification of each new pattern directly in their inbox as soon as they go live.
 So, if you aren’t following the blog yet, sign up below!

 Why am I doing this?